alissonsol/Archive/projects/examples/onnx/training/gpt2/README.md

 ## Search and replace

-What to search and replace in order to reuse this project as the basis for a new one.
-Search in case-sensitive mode.
+Reuse this project by search and replacing placeholders in case-sensitive mode.

 - yrn42onnxtraingpt2-prefix -> Common project prefix for containers.
 Example: yrn42
 - yrn42onnxtraingpt2-ns -> Kubernetes namespace for installing containers.
 Example: yrn42